athos/spectrace/README.md

 # spectrace

-A utility library to trace and enumerate specs involved in a given spec error
+clojure.spec library aiming to be a fundamental tool for analyzing spec errors

 ## Usage